Table of Contents

-Today I am going to talk about how to start your osteoporosis therapy exercises program.
-Exercise for Better Bones is my prescriptive exercise program for people with osteoporosis.
-I invited several clients to talk about their experience with their program.
-Both Josephine and Ken had specific bone health challenges but had specific needs.
+Today, we invited several clients to share their experience with their osteoporosis therapy exercises program.
+Both Josephine and Ken had specific bone health challenges but had particular needs.

-I also included a bonus for you: a 20 minute home workout routine for you to follow.
-This is a sample workout from my Stronger Bones, Stronger Body series.
+The sample workout at the end of today’s lesson is from my Stronger Bones, Stronger Body series.
 This edition is designed for Active level individuals (as described in my book Exercise for Better Bones.)

 Osteoporosis Therapy Exercises Prescriptive Program